 During our October 2016 visit to Monkeygar Swamp in the Marshes, straw-necked ibis had established nests on phragmites reed beds.
 Most nests contained at least one chick.
 A few Australian white ibis (Threskiornis molucca) were seen nesting with the straw-necked ibis, and glossy ibis (Plegadis falcinellus) were repeatedly seen flying in flocks and foraging within Monkeygar Swamp.

 Magpie geese (Anseranas semipalmata) with chicks, brolgas (Grus rubicunda), pink-eared ducks (Malacorhynchus membranaceus) with chicks, musk ducks (Biziura lobata), nankeen night-herons (Nycticorax caledonicus) and intermediate egrets (Ardea intermedia) were all seen foraging near the Monkeygar Swamp colony.

-We deployed satellite GPS transmitters on 5 adult straw-necked ibis (2 females and 3 males) in the Monkeygar Swamp colony.
+We deployed Geotrak GPS satellite transmitters on 5 adult straw-necked ibis (2 females and 3 males) in the Monkeygar Swamp colony.
 Birds were also fitted with leg bands for later identification.

 Gracy, Gill, Gough, Galaxy and Gigi are our birds from the Macquarie Marshes.
 All are showing varied movements from Monkeygar Swamp and we will continue to monitor their movements.
-We will be updating the site regularly with satellite images of their movements.
+We are updating the site regularly with satellite images of their movements.

 Please report any sightings of banded birds or birds with transmitters to Heather McGinness: 0428124689 or the Australian Bird and Bat Banding Scheme (ABBBS) (02) 6274 2407 email@example.com.